humdrum-tools/humdrum-documentation/tool/hint/index.md

 pitch order.
 If the **-u** option is selected, duplicate pitches (unisons) are treated as a single pitch-instance when calculating the intervening intervals.
-Intervals are then calculated between successive pairs of pitches \-- ordered from low to high.
-A single data token is output \-- representing all intervals in a given sonority.
+Intervals are then calculated between successive pairs of pitches &mdash; ordered from low to high.
+A single data token is output &mdash; representing all intervals in a given sonority.
 If more than one interval is present, the interval tokens are assembled as Humdrum multiple-stops within the output data token.